rchampeimont/arduino_computer_monitor/README.md

 # arduino_computer_monitor
 Monitor a computer by connecting an Arduino to the motherboard.

+My goal here was to see what I can monitor without installing any software on the computer, but just using connections to the motherboard.

 More specifically, my program monitors:
 * CPU Fan requested speed in % of maximum speed
 * CPU Fan axctual speed in RPM